nxp-auto-goldvip/gvip/cloud-gw/README.rst

    ``us-west-2`` or ``eu-west-1``.
    ``--setup-sja`` starts the sja provisioning script.

-   This will setup the network interface and deploy the Greengrass group created by the telemetry application.
+   This will setup the network interface, start the Greengrass V2 Nucleus, and create a Greengrass V2 continuous deployment, which will run the telemetry component created by the Telemetry Stack.

    Note: the provisioning script will try to setup the internet connection using the ``eth0`` network interface by default.